ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 ---
 title: "KMS - Overview of solutions for encrypting VMs"
-excerpt: "Discover the solutions available to you for encrypting VMs with or without OVHcloud KMS within Hosted Private Cloud VMware on OVHcloud"
+excerpt: "Discover the solutions available to you for encrypting VMs with or without OVHcloud KMS in Hosted Private Cloud VMware on OVHcloud"
-updated: 2024-08-08
+updated: 2024-08-09
 ---
 <style>
 details>summary {